Mori Atlas logo

 Tjoritja is best known for the Larapinta Trail, a 223-kilometre bushwalking track that follows the spine of the West MacDonnell Ranges through some of the most scenically dramatic terrain in Australia's interior.
 The park is also renowned for its spectacular gorges and natural attractions including Standley Chasm, a narrow geological cleft that fills with light at certain times of day, Glen Helen Gorge where the Finke River cuts through ancient rock, and Ormiston Pound, a large sandstone enclosure with its own ecosystem.
 The Ochre Pits, a significant cultural site where traditionalArrernte people collected mineral pigments for ceremonial purposes, represents another distinctive feature.
 Mount Sonder, the fourth-highest peak in the Northern Territory, marks the western terminus of the park and offers challenging summit walks with panoramic views across the ranges.

-View along the West MacDonnell Ranges from Counts Point on the Larapinta Trail.
-Mount Sonder, one of the highest mountains in the Northern Territory, is in the background.
+View along the West MacDonnell Ranges from Counts Point on the Larapinta Trail with Mount Sonder visible in the background

 Tjoritja / West MacDonnell National Park history and protected-area timeline